-Milan is one of Italy’s largest and most metropolitan cities.
-Famed for fashion, Milan’s designer style has been fully assumed by its well-dressed inhabitants.
+Located in the northern Lombardy region, Milan is one of Italy’s largest and most metropolitan cities, home to Italy’s stock exchange and a hub of world-class culture, dining and architecture.
+Most famed for fashion, Milan’s designer style has been fully assumed by its well-dressed inhabitants.

 Milan has a humid subtropical climate with four distinct seasons and a large range of temperatures.
-The best word to sum up Milan’s weather is variety.
+The best word to sum up Milan’s weather is ‘variety’.
 Milan is the 4th hottest capital city in Europe whilst also exercising the 6th most days below freezing.
-It is the second wettest city in Europe, whilst seeing fog or smog on 343 per year.
+It is the second wettest city in Europe, and sees fog or smog on 343 days per year.

-Rainfall is relatively low in July but picks up again by August.
-Thunderstorms are common and rain generally falls in heavy outbursts.
-Sunshine levels peak at nine hours per day in July and are also very good in June and August.
+Milan does see some summer rain.
+Rainfall is relatively low in June at 120mm but picks up again by August where there’s 190mm of precipitation.
+Thunderstorms are common and rain generally falls in heavy outbursts which pass quite quickly.
+In Milan in summer, sunshine levels peak at nine hours per day in July and are also very good in June and August.